 Use a Guarantor to Certify Rent

-Once you’ve found a good prospect, ask for a six-week deposit and upfront payments via direct debit order.
+Once you’ve found a good prospect, ask for a five-week deposit and upfront payments via direct debit order.
 This will help tenants meet their obligations.

 Charge a Realistic Price